Lists

 (sl): at Sierra Llorona, in hills on the Caribbean side of Panama

-Butterflies observed during FONT tours noted by an (*) prior to the 2-letter
+Butterflies observed during FONT tours noted by an (*) after the 2-letter

 country code.